daniellutz/guides/source/getting-started/ember-cli.md

 Ember CLI uses ECMAScript 6 (or ES6 for short) modules to organize application code.
 For example, the line `import Ember from 'ember';` gives us access to the actual Ember.js library as the variable `Ember`.
 And the `import config from './config/environment';` line gives us access to our app's configuration data as the variable `config`.
 At the end of the file, `export default Router;
 ` makes the `Router` variable defined in this file available to other parts of the app.

-## Starting the Ember Development Server
+## The Development Server

 Once we have a new project in place, we can confirm everything is working by starting the Ember development server: